makrai/notes/butt09-case-in-lfg.md

     * a new perspective on
       * Hindi and Korean case as well as
       * word order freezing effects, which are
-        * due to identically case marked arguments in a clause.
+        * due to identically case marked arguments in a clause

 # 6 Summary

 * In sum, LFG contains a range of differing approaches to case marking
-  * No account developed a complete theory of case marking crosslinguistically.
+  * No account developed a complete theory of case marking crosslinguistically
   * new ideas are continually being developed and tried out in light of new data
-  * not mean that accounts discard already established insights.
+  * not mean that accounts discard already established insights
   * each new account builds on the strong points of previous LFG insights, but is simultaneously not willing to let itself be blinded by them